Concordium/concordium-ledger-app/README.md

 ```

 ## Building a release

-Note that it is only possible to build a release for the Nano S.
+Note that it is only possible to build a release for the Ledger Nano S and the Ledger Nano S plus.
+This is because only those devices allow for sideloading of an application.

 To make a new release of the Concordium Ledger application you must have set up the build
-environment like described in the [official guide](https://developers.ledger.com/docs/nano-app/build/).
+environment like described above (either the Docker setup or a local setup).

 Additionally you must set the following environment variables
 ```
 LEDGER_SIGNING_KEY=private_key_used_for_signing_releases